The Mary Stuart Rogers Theater seats approximately 1250 patrons, with as many as 945

 patrons at the orchestra and parterre levels, and 305 patrons in the balcony.

-Two entrances are provided to the theater at three lobby levels, with a cross
+Two entrances are provided to the theater at the three Marie Damrell Gallo Grand Lobby levels, with a cross

 aisle at the main level.

 The theater is intended to accommodate a wide spectrum of programs ranging from

 classical music concerts and theater to all amplified popular entertainment